Do you like our new home? I like our new home. In-game, of course.

 18 – April O’Neil (1 copy)

-I don’t remember if the set of cards also came with a rule card or a card list, but we figured out rule variations for games that we could play with those cards pretty quickly by ourselves anyway — we had bigger number beating smaller number, and bomb cards beating everyone, with the exceptions of Mouser beating Bomb, and April O’Neil beating the Ninja Turtles.
+I don’t remember if the set of cards also came with a rule card or a card list, but we figured out rule variations for games that we could play with those cards pretty quickly by ourselves anyway — we had bigger number beating smaller number, and explosive cards beating everyone, with the exceptions of Mouser beating Explosive, and April O’Neil beating the Ninja Turtles.

 Anyway, I’m not sure if we have the cards still, but I haven’t been able to find it in my boxes, nor has our family found them even though I’ve asked them to keep an eye out for it everytime they move.
 But more puzzling to me is how the cards don’t seem to be acknowledged or findable anywhere on the Internet, I’ve searched Google, the TMNT wiki, and I even trawl through the first few pages of eBay listings every now and then when I think of the game, but I’ve never seen it listed or mentioned anywhere else.
 We played with the cards so much that I know all the numbers above by heart with upwards of 99% certainty, and I remember what the cards look like, but for some reason they seem lost to the sands of time.
 Maybe they were only a local Singapore game from the early 1990s period or something.